Code-Institute-Submissions/Wbwren-crypto-portfolio-tracker/README.md

 ## UX

+## UX

 ### User stories
+* As a user, I want to be able to register to the site, so that I can securely login.

+    *

+* As a user, I want to be able to sign into my account, so that I have access to my personal porfolio.

+    *

+* As a user, I would like the user experience on the website to be intuitive, so that

+    * The user dashboard provides a [minimal and intuitve UI](https://github.com/Wbwren/crypto-porfolio-tracker/blob/master/assets/img/user-dashboard.png)

+* As a user, I want to be able to record my purchased coins, so that I can keep track of my portfolio

+    *

-* As a user I wish to be able to quickly and easily view my current crypto portfolio value.
+* As a user, I want to be able to record any coins I sell, so that I can keep my portfolio up to date.

+    *

-* As a user I want peace of mind that my investments are safe when viewing my crypto portfolio from a device which I believe may be insecure.
+* As a user, I want to be able to view the current value of my portfolio, so that I know when I reach my investment targets.

+    *

-* As a user I want to interact with an intuitive, clean user interface.
+* As a user, I want to view my total profit and loss, so that I can assess the effectiveness of my investing startegy.

+    *

 ### Strategy